Lupin the 3rd: The Mystery of Mamo

+The film was theatrically released in Japan on December 16, 1978, by Toho.
 Since its original Japanese release, the film has been licensed to several companies for release in North America and Europe, with four different English dubs of the film being produced in that time.
 In 2013, North American distributor Discotek Media released the film on a DVD containing all four English dubs, as well as extensive liner notes and essays about the film and its production.
+In 2022, Discotek Media released the film on Blu-ray.

-Financially successful upon release, The Mystery of Mamo has continued to polarize critics and fans of the Lupin franchise, especially in English-speaking markets.
+Financially successful upon release, The Mystery of Mamo has continued to polarize critics and fans, especially in English-speaking markets.
 Praise for the film tends to be aimed at its originality and faithfulness to the manga, and criticism usually focuses on the execution of the third act.
 The English dubs, though varying widely in terms of their production quality, interpretation of the dialogue and voice acting, have frequently been singled out for praise.